 CBT helps people to identify and then disrupt these vicious cycles by intervening at multiple levels to allow positive change to happen.
 It currently has the widest evidence base of all of the talking therapies and has been shown to be an effective way of treating a number of different mental and physical health conditions.

-Research suggests that hypnotherapy is most helpful when integrated into a CBT intervention.
-A growing body of evidence indicates the benefits in using hypnotherapy to help with a range of conditions, including pain, fatigue, depression, anxiety and phobias.
+Clinical Hypnosis gives positive ideas or ‘suggestions’ to help resolve issues that people would like to change.
+A calm and focused state is induced, which increases an individual’s responsiveness to these new ideas.
+Research suggests that hypnosis is most helpful when integrated into a CBT intervention.
+A growing body of evidence indicates the benefits of using it to help with a range of conditions, including pain, fatigue, depression, anxiety and phobias.